 Established in 1992, CLPR is one of Australia's leading film and television public relations consultants.
 Specialising in taking productions from script to screen, the company's most recent productions include NCIS: Sydney, the feature The Appleton Ladies' Potato Race, and television productions Paper Dolls, North Shore, Last King of The Cross, The Claremont Murders, Class of '07, Underbelly: Vanishing Act, Troppo, True Colours, RFDS, Back To The Rafters, Reckoning, The Secrets She Keeps, Informer 3838, Halifax: Retribution, The Commons, Mystery Road, Playing For Keeps, Pine Gap, Rake Season 5, Jack Irish Season 2, Bite Club, Dead Lucky and Doctor Doctor.

 Expanding their client base, CLPR went on to manage the Australian theatrical release publicity campaigns for titles including Donnie Darko, Khoa Do's The Finished People, Paradise Now, The Old May Who Read Love Stories, Molokai: The Story of Father Damian and American Splendor.
-Further titles include One Night The Moon,Willfull, The Bet, Razzle Dazzle, Footy Legends and The Black Balloon, as well as working with Adam Elliot and Melanie Coombs on the Oscar® campaign and resulting media for the Academy Award® winning short animation Harvie Krumpet.
+Further script to screen credits include One Night The Moon,Willfull, The Bet, Razzle Dazzle, Footy Legends, Mother Fish and The Black Balloon, as well as working with Adam Elliot and Melanie Coombs on the Oscar® campaign and resulting media for the Academy Award® winning short animation Harvie Krumpet.

-Appointed by Showtime Australia to handle the publicity campaigns of their special event television and the launch of the new premium channel showcase, CLPR managed the Australian publicity campaigns for Deadwood, Dexter, Love My Way Season Three, Tangle Seasons One and Two, Satisfaction, The Tudors, Rome and Tim Winton’s cloudstreet.
+Appointed by Showtime Australia to handle the publicity campaigns of their special event television and the launch of the new premium channel showcase, CLPR managed the Australian publicity campaigns for Deadwood, Dexter, True Blood, Love My Way Season Three, Tangle Seasons One and Two, Satisfaction, The Tudors, Rome and Tim Winton’s cloudstreet.

 The campaign for cloudstreet received two ASTRA Awards for Most Outstanding Off-Air Program Promotion awarded to the most creative and effective off-air program promotion for a single subscription TV program, series or event and Most Outstanding PR/Communications Campaign awarded to the most creative and effective stand-alone PR or Communications campaign.

 Feature film unit publicity campaigns include the feature documentary The Portal, Abe Forsythe's feature Down Under, Anupam Sharma's directorial debut unINDIAN, Now Add Honey, A Few Best Men and Not Suitable For Children.
 CLPR also handles the public relations requirements of Storm Vision Entertainment, most recently managing the unit publicity for Shane Abbess' new sci-fi feature SFv1 starring Kellan Lutz and Daniel MacPherson, and Chris Peckover's thriller Safe Neighborhood starring Olivia DeJonge, Levi Miller, Ed Oxenbould, Virginia Madsen and Patrick Warburton and most recently the feature One Less God (aka Mumbai Seige: Four Days of Terror), which was inspired by the Mumbai terrorist attacks of November 2008.